villasv/aws-airflow-stack/CONTRIBUTING.md

 # Contributing

 **Thanks!** If you took interest in contributing, you're already awesome.
 Even more so now that you came to read these guidelines.
-In fact, reading through Turbine's code and documents is a free audit that every community member actively donate to the project and is much appreciated.
+In fact, reading through Turbine's code and documents is a free audit that every community member actively donates to the project and is much appreciated.

 **Why?** There should be plenty of work to do, which is why organization is key.
 Hopefully this short read will boost the community potential to achieve more and faster.
-Infrastructure and Data related technology tends to have slow development and adoption, but we want to change this.
+Infrastructure and Data related technology tends to have slow development and adoption, but Turbine aims the opposite.

 **How?** You can immediately contribute by participating in any of the [current issues](https://github.com/villasv/turbine/issues), be it by simply giving your opinion in the discussion or actively solving a problem.
 All forms of community interaction are welcomed contributions, so writing blog posts and tutorials or making citations at presentations and workshops are appreciated too.